nolwazihlophe/nolwazihlophe.github.io/README.md

 I have a great passion for capacity building, which contributes to the development of agile and innovative financial systems.
-My research interests include financial regulation, financial innovation, financial inclusion and economic growth.
+My research interests include financial regulation and supervision, financial innovation and financial inclusion.

 ### [**Download CV**](https://www.dropbox.com/s/adyje70ohuctg09/NolwaziHlophe_CV.pdf?dl=0)